OS-Void/BDO_Priority_and_Affinity/README.md

 Simple workaround for the new EAC affinity block without third-party software.

-Head to your Black Desert Online folder and move the affinity.ps1 file inside the folder where the BlackDesertLauncher.exe is located, then simply use all 3 registry files provided that enables it.

-Edit the affinity.ps1 with any editor of your choice, and change the affinity to your own specification.
+Simply put the affinity.ps1 file in the same folder as BDO's launcher, right click the file -> properties -> at the bottom click "Unlock" and apply, after that enable it with the registry files, then change the affinity value to your own specification by editing the affinity.ps1 file with any text editor of your choice, after that you can just launch the game normally from steam or a shortcut without having to touch any of the files again!